AT&T Stadium hosted the Tyson-Paul fight, shown here during an unrelated 2016 NFL game. Photo: Drew Tarvin (2016). CC BY 2.0.

 The Assignment Approach

 The assigned edge server caches every downloaded segment of its assigned downloadable in a high-priority list.
-Nothing in that list gets evicted while the live event is active.
+Everything in that list stays put while the live event is active.

 Edge servers not assigned to a given downloadable operate differently.
 They maintain a cutoff threshold, defaulting to five minutes.
 Segments younger than the threshold are near-live and go into a high-priority list.
 Segments older than the threshold move to a low-priority list that can be pruned when free cache falls below a threshold.